 Organic milk costs a good deal more than ordinary milk in most stores—but some consumers believe that, for health reasons alone, it's worth paying extra for organic milk.
 There are certainly some advantages to organic milk, but they may or may not be enough to warrant shelling out extra cash.

 Get Longer Shelf Life

-Because regular pasteurized milk is heated to only 165 degrees F or lower, it doesn't have the same shelf life.
-On the other hand, high-temperature sterilization can make milk sweeter -- something that may be a plus or minus, depending upon your preferences.
+Because regular pasteurized milk is heated to only 165 F or lower, it doesn't have the same shelf life.
+On the other hand, high-temperature sterilization can make milk sweeter—something that may be a plus or minus, depending on your preferences.